Money Transfer Credit Cards

 • Registering to vote

-• Paying off any existing debts you have
+• Paying off your existing debts

-• Making repayments on time
+• Making your repayments on time

 Pros